-All meat sold in the United States is (or should be) inspected by a USDA inspector but that doesn’t mean it is all “graded”.
+All meat sold in the United States is (or should be) inspected by a USDA inspector, but that doesn’t mean it is all “graded.”

-When it is not graded, it is called “No Roll”.
-Did you know around 40% of beef processed is ungraded?
+When it is not graded, it is called “No Roll.”
+Did you know around 40% of processed beef is ungraded?

 Organic, Grass-Fed, Naturally Raised - With so many of us looking for healthier choices in our steaks, there are now new names we have to be aware of.
-USDA Certified Organic Beef has strict guidelines including it can only be fed organic feed and cannot be given hormones or antibiotics.
+USDA Certified Organic Beef has strict guidelines, including it can only be fed organic feed and cannot be given hormones or antibiotics.

 It doesn’t mean the cow will never spend time in a feedlot or be finished on organic grain.
-For that you may want to look into Certified Organic Grass-Fed beef.
+For that, you may want to look into Certified Organic Grass-Fed beef.
 See what I mean about confusing.

-It gets really exciting when you speak of “Natural Beef”.
-The USDA states, “the meat cannot contain any artificial flavorings, colorings, ingredients, or chemical preservatives, and it can be processed only minimally.”
-It doesn’t say anything about the stuff that gets put into the feed to keep the cows healthier and grow faster.
-And processed minimally.
+It gets fascinating when you speak of “Natural Beef.”
+The USDA states, “The meat cannot contain any artificial flavorings, colorings, ingredients, or chemical preservatives, and it can be processed only minimally.”
+It says nothing about the stuff put into the feed to keep the cows healthier, grow faster, and are processed minimally.
 What the heck does that mean?

 As Bruce Aidells says in his book The Great Meat Cookbook, “Allowing raw beef to be labeled “natural” is as meaningless as allowing bottled water to be labeled “cholesterol-free.”
 It doesn’t mean anything.

-However, if beef is called “Naturally Raised Beef”, the USDA defines it as coming from cows raised entirely without antibiotics or hormones.
+However, if beef is called “Naturally Raised Beef,” the USDA defines it as coming from cows raised entirely without antibiotics or hormones.
 Again READ the labels!